Azure-For-Everyone/techorama-2022/README.md

 ## 3. Solve the challenge

+Within each exercise a `README.md` file is located describing the problem statement and challenge.
+By reading this you will receive some hints how to solve the challenge.

 Look into the `app` folder of your exercise, and try running the `npm test` command in your terminal.
 Ooooh oooh, things don't work, go and fix it ;).

 ![Npm test](./images/npm-test.png)